caiofraga123/template_trab_bdint/README.md

 #### 9.10	SUBCONSULTAS (Mínimo 4)<br>
      a) Criar minimo 1 envolvendo GROUP BY

+        select a.fk_pessoa_codigo, count(*) as "Qtd" from atendimento a
+        where a.fk_pessoa_codigo in (select p.codigo from pessoa p where uf = 'ES')
+        group by a.fk_pessoa_codigo
+        order by 2 desc

      b) Criar minimo 1 envolvendo algum tipo de junção

+        select p.nome as "Cliente que nunca pediram" from pessoa p where p.nome not in (select p.nome from empregado e inner join pessoa p
+        on(e.cod_empregado = p.codigo)
+        ) and p.nome not in (
+        select p.nome from empregado e
+        inner join atendimento a
+        on(p.codigo = a.fk_pessoa_codigo))
+        order by p.nome

 ># Marco de Entrega 02: Do item 9.2 até o ítem 9.10<br>